taobataoma/meanTorrent/README.md

 55. Feature for user score getting. upload/download the older torrent get the higher score, the few seeding people got the higher score.
 56. An examination tasks system to check user`s incremental uploaded, download and score value within a specified period of time, if the value failed to reach the standard, admin can banned them.
 57. Add email white list, user can not to receive invite mail and active mail if the email domain not in the list.
+58. Add [angular-cache](https://github.com/jmdobry/angular-cache) support, to cache all data from $resource GET method, and update these data when $resource POST|PUT|DELETE method.

 #### Chat room feature:
 1. Users name list